RichardGrave/ErowTV/README.md

 - Copy blocks: a Copy FROM and Copy TO block that can copy everything between them and saves it to a file with a given name(from a sign).
 At the moment this works for all the blocks, but some blocks with special data will have a wrong direction when placed.
 Stairs for example.
 They can be upside down and those kind of things.
 - Destroy blocks: a Destroy FROM and Destroy TO block that can destroy everthing between them.
 - Two by Two block: that creates 8 blocks using clicked block material or left-click creating 8 blocks of AIR.
-- Paste block: Right-click sign with filename (saved with Copy blocks) and every where you'll right click in the world it will paste all the blocks from the file.
+- Paste block: Right-click sign with filename (saved with Copy blocks) and everywhere you'll right click in the world it will paste all the blocks from the file.
 - Special sign:
   - Youtube Subscribers Counter: creates a subscribers count on a sign or with blocks.
 This uses a Google API-key (generated on [Google Developers](https://developers.google.com) that everybody can generate and use for themselfs)
 You can give a channel name (or ID) and how many seconds it has to wait before getting the number of subscribers again.